-Pacific White-Sided Dolphins - Wild, Rescued and Captive
+Pacific White-Sided Dolphin Facts: Wild and Captive Animals

-Pacific white-sided dolphins are intelligent, playful and very social animals.
-They live in large groups and often approach boats.
-They are attractive dolphins that are fascinating to observe in the wild.
-Unfortunately, they are also kept in captivity in aquariums and marine parks.
-Sometimes this is necessary because an animal has been injured.
+Unfortunately, dolphins are kept in captivity in other aquariums and marine parks.
+Sometimes this is necessary because the animal has been injured.
 The rescued animal may no longer be able to survive in the wild, even after it has been treated.
 In my opinion, this is the only justification for keeping a dolphin in captivity.

 Pacific white-sided dolphins live in the northern part of the Pacific Ocean.
 Although their exact colouration varies, in general the animals have a black back, grey sides with a white or light grey stripe, and a white throat and belly.
 The dolphin's lips are black.

 The dorsal fin on the animal's back has a strong backwards curve and sometimes looks hooked.
 The fin is black on its upper portion and grey on the lower portion.
-The dolphin also has a pectoral fin on each side of its body.
+The animal also has a pectoral fin on each side of its body.
 Some people prefer to call the pectoral fin a flipper, since unlike the fin of a fish it contains bones.
-The flipper bones resemble a short version of our upper arm, forearm and fingers.
+The flipper bones resemble a short version of the bones in our upper arm, forearm, and fingers.
 This reminds us that whales are mammals, like us, and that their distant ancestors were land animals.
 The dolphin's tail is made of two lobes called flukes.

 Life in the Wild